dart-archive/sdk/index.md

 ## What you will need

-To develop embedded programs with Fletch, you will need the following:
+To develop embedded programs with Dartino, you will need the following:

 * A developer PC (running MacOS or Linux) where you write the programs